equinor/ert/docs/reference/configuration/keywords.rst

                 ....

         The surface data will typically be fed into other programs like Cohiba or RMS.
-        The data can be updated using e.g. the Smoother.
+        The data can be updated using e.g. the smoother.

         **Initializing from the FORWARD MODEL**